CODE-DE-EO-Lab/community_FORCE/tutorials/usage.md

 #### Input Data

-This submodule requires ARD as available in the FORCE DataCube as input for static target dates.
+This submodule requires ARD as available in the FORCE Data Cube as input for static target dates.
 Computing dynamic target dates based on surface phenology requires feature input from a Land Surface Phenology (LSP) dataset, which can be generated using the Time Series Analysis submodule.

 #### Parameter file